· ·

 341 Curtis Smith Rd, Otway, OH 45657

-The last surviving covered bridge in Scioto County, the Otway bridge was constructed in 1874 in the Smith truss style.
+The last surviving covered bridge in Scioto County, the Otway Bridge was constructed in 1874 in the Smith truss style.
 Rescued from demolition in 1963, the bridge was renovated by the village in 1974, but it was only a temporary fix.
 A full restoration was performed from 2012 to 2014.

 Otway Covered Bridge